eskimohunter/PodcastCatcher/README.md

 # PodcastArchiver
-Do you want to save a podcast to your local machine?
-Maybe you are canceling your podcast service subscription but you don't want to permanently lose all your episodes.
-Maybe a podcast is getting canceled and you want to save the content.
-Or maybe you just want to archive a show for the future!

 This program will download the RSS feed, cover art, and all the episode audio files.
 It will then make a simple website from the titles and descriptions of the show itself and the episodes.
 The website has simple relative links to it can be used on a machine with no web server.
 Just open an .html file in the browser.
 The program also compresses everything in a nice tar ball.

 ##  Requirements